abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/13-Secure network traffic.md

     ![Screenshot of the error message that the virtual machine connection has failed.](../images/1201.png)

-1. On the virtual machine blade, from left navigation pane, click on **Networking** > **Network settings**, and notice the inbound rules for the **myNSGSecure (attached to network interface: simplewinvm<inject key="Deployment-id" enableCopy="false"/>)** network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.
+1. On the virtual machine blade, from left navigation pane expand **Networking** select **Network settings**, and notice the inbound rules for the **myNSGSecure (attached to network interface: simplewinvm<inject key="Deployment-id" enableCopy="false"/>)** network security group deny all inbound traffic except traffic within the virtual network and load balancer probes.

 1. Click **+ Create port rule** > **Inbound port rule** and provide the below values to the respective settings and  Click **Add**.